10 Must-See Attractions in Plzeň – The Pilsner Capital of the Czech Republic

 10. Techmania Science Centre

-Techmania Science Center is an interactive science museum with a strong focus on physics and mathematics.
-Here, everything can be pressed and everything can be tested.
-Really fun for all ages and I guarantee you'll learn something new.
-There is also a 3D planetarium here, tickets for these shows need to be booked in advance.
+Techmania Science Center is an interactive museum with a strong focus on physics and mathematics.
+Here, everything is hands-on—press, test, and explore to your heart’s content.
+It’s fun for all ages, and I guarantee you’ll learn something new.
+The center also features a 3D planetarium, and tickets for the shows should be booked in advance.

 Read more about the museum at Techmania Science Center.